thomasjshea/README-Generator/README.md

   ## Installation

-  To install this application, clone the Github repository to your machine.
-Navigate to the repo location in your terminal.
-Install Inquirer 8.2.4 using the command 'npm i inquirer@8.2.4'
+  To install, clone the github repo to your machine, navigate to the location of the repo using your terminal, and install inquirer 8.2.4 using the command 'npm i inquirer@8.2.4'

   ## Usage

-  In the command line use the command 'node index.js' and answer the prompts
+  Type the command node index.js into your terminal and answer the prompts.

   ## Credits